nitishdayal/cra_closer_look/README.md

   the application starting at `src/index.js`, following any `import`ed modules, until it has a complete dependency graph.
-In order to convert the ES2015+ code that Webpack comes across into a version of JavaScript that has better support across the popular browser vendors, the JavaScript code is **transpiled** via [Babel](https://www.babeljs.io).
+In order to convert the ES2015+ code that Webpack comes across into a version of JavaScript that has better support across the popular browser vendors, Webpack passes any JavaScript files it comes across through [Babel](https://www.babeljs.io).
+Babel is a **transpiler** which parses newer and experimental JavaScript syntax, and _transforms_ the code into a version of JavaScript which has better support across browsers.

-  It uses this dependency graph to create a single JavaScript file consisting of all modules used by the app, _injects_ the file via `script` tag into `public/index.html`, and starts a development server on `http://localhost:3000`.
+Webpack uses the generated dependency graph to create a single JavaScript file consisting of the application source code and modules used by the app, _injects_ the file via `script` tag into `public/index.html`, and starts a development server on `http://localhost:3000`.
   Navigating to this URL in the browser will show a live, interactive instance of your application.
 Any changes saved to the source code will reflect in the running app instance automatically.

 ## `yarn test/npm run test`